cossacklabs/themis/README.md

 # Quickstart

-⚠️ TODO: update installation links ⚠️

 ## Install from package managers

-The easiest way to install Themis is [to use package repositories for your OS and language](https://docs.cossacklabs.com/pages/documentation-themis/#getting-themis).
+The easiest way to install Themis is [to use package repositories for your OS and language](https://github.com/cossacklabs/themis/wiki/Installing-Themis).
 Package repositories contain the stable versions of Themis, prebuilt and packaged for the most widely-used systems.
 Each supported platform has

 Installation for server-side platforms (like Linux, Debian, Ubuntu, macOS) consists of two parts: installing Themis Core library into the system and installing Themis language wrapper to use from your application.
-Refer to [the Installation guide](https://docs.cossacklabs.com/pages/documentation-themis/#getting-themis).
+Refer to [the Installation guide](https://github.com/cossacklabs/themis/wiki/Installing-Themis#installing-themis-wrappers).

 Installation for mobile platforms (iOS, Android) is easier: just use package manager popular at this platform.
-Refer to [the Installation guide](https://docs.cossacklabs.com/pages/documentation-themis/#getting-themis).
+Refer to [the Installation guide](https://github.com/cossacklabs/themis/wiki/Installing-Themis#swift-and-objective-c).

 ## Install from sources

-If you need the latest development version of Themis or your system is not supported yet, you can [build and install Themis from GitHub source code](https://docs.cossacklabs.com/pages/documentation-themis/#getting-themis).
+If you need the latest development version of Themis or your system is not supported yet, you can [build and install Themis from GitHub source code](https://github.com/cossacklabs/themis/wiki/Building-and-Installing).

 # Languages